MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 If any user exceeds request capacity, admin for the tenant/environment would be notified and would be able to assign PowerApps and Microsoft Flow request capacity to that user.

-End users will not be blocked from using the App for occasional and reasonable overages at this point of time.
+End users will not be blocked from using the app for occasional and reasonable overages at this point of time.

 ### Will my Integrations stop working if application users exceeds Base Request capacity?